Cultra Manor – Ulster Folk and Transport Museum

 Ulster Folk & Transport Museum

-Experience life more than 100 years ago, and explore one of Europe’s most comprehensive transport collections.
+Experience life over 100 years ago and explore one of Europe’s most comprehensive transport collections.

-Encounter costumed locals, demonstrating traditional crafts in cottages, farm dwellings, schools, and shops, in addition to horse-drawn carriages, vintage motorbikes, and cars at the Transport Museum, along with exhibits including rare photographs of the Titanic.
+Encounter costumed locals, demonstrating traditional crafts in cottages, farm dwellings, schools, shops, horse-drawn carriages, vintage motorbikes, and cars at the Transport Museum, along with exhibits including rare photographs of the Titanic.

 Current Exhibits